EmilienLeroy/HighScore/docs/guide/customization.md

 ## Environnement variables

-Using environnement variable allow you to update the name and the description of the default website.
+Using environnement variables allow you to update the name and the description of the default website.
 But you can also add your own logo and style.
-Depending on the previous custom configuration.
 This is a custom configuration :

 ```
 HIGHSCORE_TITLE=My Custom Leaderboard